aaryapatel09/DrunkTester2.0/README.md

 Trained from scratch using a dataset of both sober and intoxicated individuals, this test analyzes facial features to assess the user's sobriety.
 Audio Recognition Test:

 This feature analyzes audio input to detect slurred speech by examining spectrograms.
-We implement the Levenshtein distance algorithm to assess the similarity between the user's speech and standard speech patterns, effectively identifying signs of intoxication.
+I implemented the Levenshtein distance algorithm to assess the similarity between the user's speech and standard speech patterns, effectively identifying signs of intoxication.